yangyzheng/SimpleTodoApp/README.md

 **_Notes:_**

-Spent some time set up the enviroment and went through all the slides, demo videos and tips, they were very helpful.
-Played around a bit with different layout, found that it's more convenient to edit those layout xml directly.
+Spent some time setting up the enviroment and went through all the slides, demo videos and tips, they were very helpful.
+Played around a bit with different layouts, found that it's more convenient to edit those layout xml directly.
 Wish I had more time to work on this :cry: because learning Android application development is really fun :smiley:

 Walkthrough of all user stories: